alexandrabryan/LS-RB100/README.md

 12/4
 Established this repo on local and remotely
-Started notes for Intro sections - A Brief History of Ruby, Computer Science and Layers of Abstraction, and Who This Book is For
+Started notes for Getting Started sections - A Brief History of Ruby, Computer Science and Layers of Abstraction, and Who This Book is For.

+12/5
+Finished notes for Getting Started sections - Preparations (Installing Ruby, Using a Code Editor, Stylish Ruby, Reading Documentation, Using the Command Line, What are Ruby Gems?, Debugging with Pry)
+Did exercises in the Preparations section
+Took notes on Intro to Programming section - The Basics Did all 7 exercises for section The Basics